Usse/TIL/git/repository_info.md

-List all tge modify to a file
+List all the modify to a file

 ```
 git log --follow --name-only -- css/style.css